 As we’ve mentioned, dysarthria has a wide range of causes including stroke, head injury, brain tumor, a congenital disorder like cerebral palsy, or a degenerative disease like ALS or Parkinson’s disease.
 Your doctor’s treatment recommendations may depend on the cause of your dysarthria.

 For example, if dysarthria is related to the side effects of a specific medication, they may suggest you change your regimen.
 If it’s caused by a brain tumor, they may recommend surgery.
 In many cases, your doctor may suggest that you seek professional help from a speech therapist to improve any speech and language problems associated with dysarthria.

 Depending on the symptoms and severity of your dysarthria, your speech therapist will develop a personalized treatment plan designed to help you regain normal speech and meet your communication goals.
-According to the American Speech-Language-Hearing Association, about two-thirds of adults with dysarthria related to a central nervous system disease can improve their speech with help from a speech therapist.

 Your speech therapist will help:

 For individuals with severe dysarthria that significantly affects their ability to communicate, your speech therapist may recommend alternative communication methods.
 These can include using visual cues, writing, and gestures to get your message across, as well as a computer or electronic devices.
 These tools are collectively referred to as augmentative and alternative communication, or AAC

 Expressable matches individuals and families with a certified speech therapist trained to effectively evaluate and treat speech and language disorders related to dysarthria.
 All therapy is delivered online via face-to-face video conferencing.